aherrero/aherrero.github.io/_posts/2018-11-12-MultiplexingAndAtmega.markdown

 ![595_pin_diagram](/assets/SN74HC595/595_pin_diagram.png)

 We can start cabling the shift register;
-- 2 pins to VCC
+- VCC and MR pins to VCC
-- 2 pins to ground
+- GND and OE pins to ground
-- DS (pin 14), data pin
+- DS (pin 14), data pin (blue cable in schematic), to Arduino 11.
-- SH_CP (pin 11), clock pin
+- SH_CP (pin 11), clock pin (yellow cable in schematic), to Arduino 12
-- ST_CP (pin 12), latch pin.
+- ST_CP (pin 12), latch pin (green cable in schematic), to Arduino 8

 ![ShftOutExmp1_2.gif](/assets/SN74HC595/ShftOutExmp1_2.gif)

-After that, connect all the outputs (in this case, 8 leds) to the B0-B7 pins.
+After that, connect all the outputs (in this case, 8 leds) to the Q0-Q7 pins.
 Don't forget the resistor before the led.
+Also, as recommendation, capacitor 10uF between VCC and GND.

 ![ShftOutExmp1_3.gif](/assets/SN74HC595/ShftOutExmp1_3.gif)